-Using MPC X, MPC Live or MPC One as a Controller
+Using MPC as a Controller

-If you are using the MPC software on your computer, you can switch MPC X, MPC Live, MPC Live II or MPC One into Controller Mode, allowing you to use it to control the software.
+If you are using the MPC software on your computer, you can switch MPC X/Live/Live II/One/Key 61 into Controller Mode, allowing you to use it to control the software.
 MPC Studio and MPC Touch already operate as a controller only.